ShivatejaswiA/Applelicious-Ventures/README.txt

 1630 - Ended up creating and uploading link.

 2024-06-18
 2220 EDT
-Delta

-2220- There was "InvalidOperationException:An exception has been raised that is likely due to a transient failure." error in Anjan's Machine.
+2220 - There was "InvalidOperationException:An exception has been raised that is likely due to a transient failure." error in Anjan's Machine.

 2240 - Dhairya and Anjan troubleshooted the issue by downloading Microsoft.EntityFramework package from Nuget Solution.

-2245- From Nuget Package Manager Console executed Update-Database command and it was successful.
+2245 - From Nuget Package Manager Console executed Update-Database command and it was successful.

-2250- The Good News - it started running in Anjan's Machine.
+2250 - The Good News - it started running in Anjan's Machine.

+2024-06-19